d-quinteros/RideshareSolver/README.md

 1. **Dual Residual (r_d)**: Measures the difference between the gradient of the Lagrangian and the actual cost vector.
 If this is nonzero, it means the current solution is not optimal.

    $r_d = A^T \lambda+s-c$

-2. **Primal Residual (r_p)**: Represents how much the current solution violates the constraints.
+3. **Primal Residual (r_p)**: Represents how much the current solution violates the constraints.
 Ideally, this should be zero when the algorithm converges.

    $r_p = Ax -b$

-3. **Complementary Slackness Residual (r_c)**: Ensures that slack variables `s` and decision variables `x` remain balanced.
+5. **Complementary Slackness Residual (r_c)**: Ensures that slack variables `s` and decision variables `x` remain balanced.

-   $r_c = XS - \mu$\
+   $r_c = XS - \mu$

 Here $X$ and $S$ are diagonal matrices with `x` and `s`along the diagonal.
 These residuals form a system of equations that is solved at each iteration.

 ### Step 3: Solve the KKT System
-The algorithm builds the **KKT matrix**, a block matrix that encodes the relationships between primal variables, dual variables, and slack variables.
+The algorithm builds the Karush-Kuhn-Tucker (KKT), a block matrix that encodes the relationships between primal variables, dual variables, and slack variables.
 Solving this system simultaneously updates all variables, guiding the solution toward optimality.

-The Karush-Kuhn-Tucker (KKT) matrix is constructed to solve for search directions:
+The KKT matrix is constructed to solve for search directions:

 $$
 \begin{bmatrix}